hgrranzi/sort_smart/README.md

 ## Description

 Checker <br>
-This programm takes as arguments the stack <b>a<b> formatted as a list of integers.
+This programm takes as arguments the stack <b>a</b> formatted as a list of integers.
 Then checker wait and read instructions on the standard input.
 Once all the instructions have been read, checker executes them on the stack received as an argument.
-If after executing those instructions, stack <b>a<b>
+If after executing those instructions, stack <b>a</b>
-is actually sorted and <b>b<b> is empty, then checker displays <b>OK<b> on the standard output.
-Otherwise checker displays <b>KO<b> on the standard output.
+is actually sorted and <b>b</b> is empty, then checker displays <b>OK</b> on the standard output.
+Otherwise checker displays <b>KO</b> on the standard output.

 <table>
   <tr>